mehrshad-kashi/ISCN-UsingTransformerNetworks/README.md

     - **Table 3 Experiment:** [Notebook link or name]
     - **Figure 4 Experiment:** [Notebook link or name]
     - **Table 5 Experiment:** [Notebook link or name]
-- `README.md`: This file, explaining the repository structure and usage.
+- `README.md`: This file explains the repository structure and usage.

 ## Data Access
 To reproduce the results, the following datasets are required: